Welcome to today's edition of the Rush 24-7 podcast.

 That's almost a 20% drop.

-Uh Judith Miller and Carl Rove grand jury testimony, re remembering here there's no underlying crime.
+Judith Miller and Karl Rove grand jury testimony.

-Rebuilding New Orleans, uh Harriet Myers, uh White House starting fresh here, starting new, they want a new starting point.
+Harriet Myers, White House starting fresh here, starting new.

 Introduce her all over again.

-The Ronnie Earl Tom Delay story.
+The Ronnie Earl Tom Delay Story.

 Can you believe this?

-Can you believe do you believe Ronnie Earl has no evidence to back up this indictment?
+Do you believe Ronnie Earl has no evidence to back up this indictment?

 Well, they almost have evidence.